polyphony-chat/docs/SPECIFICATION.md

 polyproto operates under the following trust assumptions:

-1. Users entrust their home server and its admins with data security and discretion on actions appearing as user-performed.
+1. Users entrust their home server and its admins with data security and discretion on actions appearing as actor-performed.
 2. Users only distrust their home servers in case of irregularities or conflicting information.
 3. In a federated context, users trust foreign servers with all unencrypted data.
 4. Users trust MLS channel members with their data and attached metadata.